-Centres Hierarchy Characteristics Retail uses Generally, includes neighbourhood supermarket and / or mixed businesses for example a fruit and vegetable store, butcher, bakery, and / or café or restaurant.
-Small Village Centres operate daytime and early evening hours to ensure compatibility with surrounding residential environment and amenity.
-Food and Drink Premises with drive through facilities are not permitted in Small Village Centres (Wollongong LEP Clause 7.23) Business Uses Retail provision is prioritised in Small Village Centres, therefore Business uses are limited.
-Residential Uses Village Centres have lower height limits, restricting upper story residential development to traditional shop-top housing, with a small number of apartments above a commercial tenancy.
-These apartments provide passive surveillance within the Centre, and offer housing diversity and relative affordability in the context of the surrounding neighbourhood.
-Other uses The Small Village Centre provides local scale public open space in the form of smal landscaped plazas or similar.
-Relevant Centres Stanwell Park, Coledale, Austinmer, Bulli (Farrell Road), Bellambi (Bellambi Lane), Bellambi (Rothery Street), Corrimal (Railway Street), Former Corrimal Coke Works, Tarrawanna, Fairy Meadow (Cabbage Tree Lane), Primbee, Lake Heights (Buena Vista Avenue), Lake Heights (Weringa Avenue), Berkeley (Kelly Street), Berkeley (Imperial Drive), Cordeaux Heights, Farmborough Heights, Coniston, Koonawarra, Kanahooka, Dapto (Kent Rd), Dapto (Lakelands Drive), Horsley, Brownsville, West Wollongong Peripheral Sales Precinc ts Population catchment Peripheral Sales Precincts may have a large or more local trade area, with catchment size depending on the area of zoned land and the focus of uses.
-Major Precincts can service an LGA wide catchment.
-Smaller Precincts service a local population, providing urban services such as car mechanics, landscaping and hardware supplies.
+Peripheral Sales Precincts may have a large or more local trade area, with catchment size depending on the area of zoned land and the focus of uses.
+Major Centres can service an LGA wide catchment.
+Smaller Centres service a local population, providing urban services such as car mechanics, landscaping and hardware supplies.

 Function Peripheral Sales Precincts occur on land zoned E3 Productivity Support.
 These areas provide a range of facilities and services, light industries, warehouses and offices, as well as large format retail in the form of specialised retail premises.
 Peripheral Sales Precincts are to be compatible and not compete with land uses in surrounding Centres.
 These Precincts provide for land uses that meet the needs of the community, business and industry but are not suited to locations in other employment zones.
 Accessibility Well suited to locations with convenient vehicular access, including highway locations and on the periphery of centres, and car based centres and shopping malls with access to major transport corridors.
 Areas where population growth and household formation is strong are well suited locations for these Precincts.
-Developments integrate with and enhance existing active transport infrastructure and prioritise the safety and amenity of people who walk and cycle.
 Retail uses Primarily includes hardware stores, household goods stores, furniture stores and car dealerships The most successful precincts are anchored by a large tenant who provide strong visitation that flows onto surrounding businesses.
-Residential Uses Residential Uses are permitted in some peripheral sales precincts in the form of shop- top housing.
-However, the scale of this use is limited by the height and FSR controls which apply in these areas Residential uses are subservient to other uses in these precincts, and land use conflicts must be carefully managed.
+Residential Uses Residential Uses are permitted in peripheral sales centres in the form of shop-top housing.
+This use is limited however due to height and FSR in these areas being constrained in most peripheral sales centres.
+Residential uses are subservient to other uses in these precincts, and land use conflicts must be carefully managed.

-Centres Hierarchy Characteristics Relevant Precincts Woodrow Place Figtree, ^Flinders Street Wollongong, Keira Street Wollongong, Kembla Street Wollongong, ^Northcliffe Drive, Kembla Grange, ^King Street Kemblawarra /Warrawong, ^Mt Ousley Road Fairy Meadow, Princes Highway Corrimal, Princes Highway Helensburgh, Princes Highway Russell Vale, Military Road, Port Kembla, ^Yallah (planned), Princes Highway, Dapto, Princes Highway Unanderra ^major peripheral sales precincts
+Woodrow Place Figtree. ^Flinders Street Wollongong, Keira Street Wollongong, Kembla Street Wollongong, ^Northcliffe Drive, Kembla Grange, ^King Street Kemblawarra /Warrawong, ^Mt Ousley Road Fairy Meadow, Princes Highway Corrimal, Princes Highway Helensburgh, Princes Highway Russell Vale, Military Road, Port Kembla, ^Yallah (planned), Princes Highway, Dapto, Princes Highway Unanderra

+^major peripheral sales precincts